Herman Joseph Alerding: Early life

-Herman Alerding was born on April 13, 1845, in Kingdom of Westphalia (in what is today Germany).
+Herman Alerding was born on April 13, 1845, in Westphalia in the Kingdom of Prussia (now Germany).
 After his birth, the family immigrated to the United States, settling in Newport, Kentucky.
-He attended the parochial school of Corpus Christi Parish.
-Alerding decided to become a priest, but Bishop George Carrell, the prelate for the local Diocese of Covington, refused to send him to seminary.
+He attended the parochial school of Corpus Christi Parish in Newport Alerding decided to become a priest, but Bishop George Carrell, the prelate for the local Diocese of Covington, refused to send him to seminary.
 Carrell did not want to pay Alerding's seminary tuition.

-However, in 1858, Bishop Jacques-Maurice De Saint Palais of the nearby Diocese of Vincennes sponsored Alerding at St. Charles Borromeo Seminary near Vincennes.
+However, in 1858, Bishop Jacques-Maurice De Saint Palais of the nearby Diocese of Vincennes sponsored Alerding at St. Charles Borromeo Seminary near Vincennes, Indiana.
 When St. Charles closed in 1859, Alerding transferred to St. Thomas Seminary in Bardstown, Kentucky.
-He returned to Indiana in 1860 and entering St. Meinrad Seminary in St. Meinrad, Indiana.
-At the seminary, he mentored Paul Dresser and taught him to play several musical instruments.
-Dresser later became a popular composer and authored "On the Banks of the Wabash", the state song of Indiana.
+He returned to Indiana in 1860 to enroll at St. Meinrad Seminary in St. Meinrad, Indiana.
+At the seminary, he mentored the seminarian Paul Dresser and taught him to play several musical instruments.
+Dresser eventually left the seminary and later became a popular composer, composing "On the Banks of the Wabash", the state song of Indiana.

 After receiving the tonsure and minor orders in September 1865, Alerding was ordained to the subdiaconate on June 18, 1867, and to the diaconate on June 21.